 At face value, being told you can simply change your mind to be happy may almost seem insulting.
 If it was as simple as thinking differently right now, you’d do it.
-Evidence suggests we can change our minds to be happier, but of course it’s not quite as simple as that sounds.
+While evidence suggests we can change our minds to be happier, it’s not quite as simple as that sounds.

 There are many ways people can change their mindsets about things.
-They could change their job, do more exercise, seek spirituality or meaningful relationships.
-They could learn about mental health and pursue greater management of their own.
+They could change their job, do more exercise, and seek meaningful relationships.
 Some things work from the outside in and some the other way around.
 But one way or another, it is widely believed and often shown to be true that we can change our mind frames and create happier ones.

-What does changing our mind mean, though?
-Does it mean changing things in our external lives to consequently change your internal mindset?
+What does changing our minds mean, though?
+Does it mean changing things in our external lives to consequently change our internal mindset?
 Or does it simply mean changing your mind directly by thinking differently?
 In this article, we’ll look at some of the ways people do it, and how by using real examples.

 Therein lies the issue, as it can be hard to practice something without knowing if or when it will pay off.
 It's hard to cultivate and maintain positive thinking patterns while feeling otherwise.

 There are many ways to do so, however.
 It’s simply a matter of finding the thing that works for you.